Many first-time guests wonder how many days they’ll need at each Disney theme park.

 With careful planning, you could really split one day between the other 2 parks (park hopper).
 Spend half the day at Animal Kingdom and the other half at Hollywood Studios.
 But I still think you should devote one entire day to each park.

-If you have a 5th day, then I’d suggest you either return to Magic Kingdom for another full day (Epcot is worthy of a second day as well) or go to one of the 2 Disney water parks (Blizzard Beach and Typhoon Lagoon).
+If you have the 5th day, then I’d suggest you either return to Magic Kingdom for another full day (Epcot is worthy of a second day as well) or go to one of the 2 Disney water parks (Blizzard Beach and Typhoon Lagoon).
 You could also play golf, rent a boat, or go to Universal Orlando, SeaWorld, or the beach.

 A 4 or 5-day Disney World vacation will be enough time to get the “full Disney experience,” but you’ll feel rushed.
 The park is just so big that you can’t see every corner in such a short amount of time.